AdobeDocs/analytics.en/help/export/data-warehouse/data-warehouse-requests-manage.md

 1. In the search field at the top of the Data Warehouse page, specify the request name that you want to view.

    Requests are filtered as you type.

-## Manage Data Warehouse requests (old experience)

->[!NOTE]
->
->The following information applies only if your organization does not yet have the new Data Warehouse experience, which will be available soon for all Analytics customers.

-The Request Manager lets you view, duplicate, and re-prioritize requests.

-In Data Warehouse, select the **[!UICONTROL Request Manager]** tab.

-Working in this tab lets you

-* View recent report requests by report name, segment applied, requestor, request date and status.
-* Duplicate requests.
-Click **[!UICONTROL Duplicate]** next to the request.

-  >[!NOTE]
-  >
-  >This action duplicates only the request, not the schedule or the delivery details.

-* Search for reports by report name or by the login name of the requestor.
-* Re-prioritize reports by dragging and dropping them to a new location within the queue.
-* To see when a request started processing, click on a scheduled request ID and examine the pop-up that opens.

-Click on a job to see individual requests for that job.

-* Rate Limited: Your organization has too many Data Warehouse requests running.
-The request is paused until other data requests complete.